How to Increase Your Win Rate: 5 Habits of Top-Performing RFP Teams

 ✓ Share your content plan: Show them what sections of the RFP they need to contribute to and provide a past response they can use as a guide for structuring their answers.

-✓ Reuse their content: Save their answers in a single place so you can leverage their work again, making it easier for both of you next time.
+✓ Reuse their content: Save their answers in a single place (like RFP automation software) so you can leverage their work again, making it easier for both of you next time.

 4. Balance Response Quantity With Proposal Quality